A “1031 exchange,” also known as a real estate exchange or a tax-deferred exchange, was created by the IRS in 1990.

 In a 1031 exchange, the property sold is referred to as the “relinquished property” and the property acquired is called the “replacement property”.

 The IRS finally proposed a solution with the introduction of the 1031 exchange, which effectively allowed a homeowner to sell their relinquished property and use the proceeds to buy the replacement property later.

 What type of property qualifies for a 1031 exchange?

 Real estate is divided into four classifications, including property held for business use, land held for investment, property held for personal use, and property held primarily for sale.

-All proceeds from the relinquished property sale must be invested in the replacement property.
+To completely offset capital gains, all proceeds from the relinquished property sale must be invested in the replacement property.

-The properties exchanged must be of like-kind, meaning that they are of the same classification, and not based on their condition or quality.
+The properties exchanged must be of like-kind, meaning that they are of the same classification, not based on their condition or quality.

-Time Requirements of 1031 Exchange
+Time Requirements of a 1031 Exchange

-The identification period of the 1031 exchange begins the date the relinquished property is transferred and expires after 45 days.
+The identification period of the 1031 exchange begins the date the relinquished property is transferred (or deed recorded) and expires after 45 days.

 The exchange period begins on the date you transfer the relinquished property and ends after 180 days or earlier if tax returns for the taxable year in which the transfer occurred are submitted before those 180 days.

-Additionally, there must be an actual exchange overseen by a Qualified Intermediary, and not just a transfer of property for money only.
-That being said, it’s always wise to seek the services of a professional early on to avoid any costly mistakes when executing a 1031 exchange.
+Knowing the rules is a good first step, but it’s always wise to seek the services of a professional early on to avoid any costly mistakes when executing a 1031 exchange.

-- the property must conduct business
+- the property must conduct business (e.g. investment property)